Chalco Hills Recreation Area: Recreation

 There are seven picnic areas and several have covered pavilions, the largest of which can accommodate up to 100 people and can be reserved.
 7 mi of walking trails encircle Wehrspann Lake.
 Several soccer fields and one baseball field, along with two playgrounds adjacent to picnic areas are easily reached from nearby parking areas.
 The soccer fields are also used as launch sites for hot-air balloons and radio controlled airplanes.
 The area is used for cross-country running events during the fall, and cross-country skiing and ice fishing are popular in the winter.
 Fishing is more popular in the warmer seasons, and there is parking for 30 trailers.
 Motorized boats must comply with the no-wake regulation by maintaining speeds under 5 mi per hour.

+A "fairy garden" exists at Chalco Hills near picnic shelter D.